Hanumangarh district: District profile

 The district is located in the extreme north of Rajasthan.
 It has an area of 12,645 km2, a population of 1,774,692 (2011 census) and a population density of 184 persons/km2.
 It is bounded in the north by Punjab state, to the northeast by Haryana state, in the east and south by Churu District and in Bikaner District and on the west by Ganganagar District.
 The major livelihood of the district is farming; major crops include rice, millet, cotton, sonamukhi (senna), wheat, and vegetables.
-It is called the food basket of Rajasthan along with Sri Ganganagar.
-It is the 31st district of Rajasthan.
-It was made as district on 12 July 1994 from Ganganagar district.
+It was made a district on 12 July 1994 from Ganganagar district.
 Earlier it was one of the Tehsils of Sri Ganganagar district.

-The district contains the archaeological site of Kalibangan (Indus Valley civilisation), and Pallu.
-Some people informally call it Punjab of Rajasthan because of a large number of Punjabi speaking people in the district comparing to rest of Rajasthan, though Punjabi speakers are still in minority.
-Most of the people are able to understand Rajasthani (Bagri and other close dialects), Punjabi and Hindi.

 Hanumangarh also has Bhatner Fort which is considered to be one of the oldest forts of India.

+There are total eight ULB's or municipalities in Hanumangarh district.
+One municipal council in Hanumangarh city and seven municipal boards in Pilibanga, Sangaria, Nohar, Bhadra, Rawatsar, Tibbi and Goluwala.